datanav/docs/technical/powerofficego-tripletex.rst

    * - Number
      - phoneNumber
      - "string"
-   * - OrganizationNumber (Dependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCode)
+   * - OrganizationNumber (Dependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCode)
      - organizationNumber
      - "replace"," ","", "string"]
    * - PhoneNumber